sb2bg/marionette/docs/architecture.md

 simulation options, and seed, a Marionette simulation must produce the same declared result and byte-identical Marionette trace across repeated runs.
 The guarantee applies only to behavior routed through Marionette-controlled
-authorities: simulated time, seeded randomness, disk, future network, future scheduling, and explicit trace events.
+authorities: simulated time, seeded randomness, disk, network, future scheduling, and explicit trace events.
 Marionette does not guarantee stability for host wall-clock time, OS thread scheduling, stack or heap addresses, pointer identity, unordered map iteration, external syscalls, data read from real devices, or behavior from dependencies that bypass the